 Anyways, I became weak.
 So weak, because I couldn’t keep anything down (or in or up or however you want to put it, your welcome for the visual).
 I lived in the bathroom with a bucket because for the first 4-5 days it was coming out everywhere, all the time.
-I tried my best to stay hydrated, knowing how important that was, for myself and because I was nursing little E, but it got to the point that I couldn’t even keep water down.
+I tried my best to stay hydrated, knowing how important that was, for myself and because I was nursing Little E, but it got to the point that I couldn’t even keep a tiny bit of water down.
 I tried drinking pineapple Fanta (in place of ginger ale) one tiny capful at a time to settle my stomach every six hours or so, and I couldn’t even keep half a grape down.
 I easily lost 15-20 pounds over the course of the maybe 10 days total that I was sick.
 If your ever looking for a great diet, Malaria is it, you know apart from the potential death part.

 Finally, about a week into me lying in bed/sitting on the toilet, E suggested we go for a walk, and that all I needed was some “fresh air”.
-What I didn’t know at the time was that we were out of groceries and he wanted me to help him do the shopping.
-And, in his romantic fashion, he offered to carry little E, ohhh thanks 😒.
-So after about a week of being literally the sickest I’ve ever been, I got dressed (barely) and started out on what was normally a 45 minute walk to the Tusky’s Supermarket.
+What I didn’t know at the time was that we were out of food and he wanted me to help him do the grocery shopping.
+And so, in his romantic fashion, he offered to carry Little E for our walk, ohhh thanks 😒.
+So after about a week of being literally the sickest I’ve ever been, I got dressed (barely) and started out on what was normally a 45 minute walk to the Tusky’s Supermarket a few kilometers away.
 Well this time… it took almost 2 hours.
 I had to stop every 5 steps or so to prevent myself from passing out or throwing up (throwing up what, I don’t know since I hadn’t eaten in days, but my stomach was churning).
 When we finally got to the store I made E go inside and do the shopping alone while I rested in the parking lot, because I didn’t want to throw up inside.

-Then, because I was so exhausted, I insisted E find us a tuktuk to drive us home because there was no way I would make it back without dropping dead plus E had also expected me to carry half the groceries?!?!
+Then, because I was so exhausted, I insisted E find us a tuktuk to drive us home because there was no way I would make it back without dropping dead plus E had also expected me to carry half the groceries home?!?!
 Seriously?
 Nope I wasn’t moving.
-I literally sat down in the middle of the parking lot until he found a tuktuk to take us home.
-Sometimes you gotta do what you gotta do, and for me that was staging a “sit in’ in the parking lot.
+I literally sat down in the middle of the parking lot, refusing to move until he found a tuktuk to take us home.
+Sometimes you gotta do what you gotta do, and for me that was staging a “sit in’ in the supermarket parking lot.

 Once home, it took me two days to “recover” from the walk before I finally told E I needed a Doctor.
 I realized this wasn’t just your standard Kenyan food poisoning and it wasn’t getting better on its own.
 So instead of calling a piki piki for me to ride on to the hospital, E suggested we start walking and we would just hail one on the way.
 Again, I’m past sick.
 Past exhausted, or the point of arguing.
 I’m just wanting to get better and glad to be finally seeking help.
 So, I struggled to get dressed, puke up nothing a couple more times, and we start off on the very slow walk to the clinic.

 Of course, with my luck, not one piki piki drives past us the entire time.
 And E just watches me struggle for an hour trying to get to the clinic instead of call any of the drivers he knows.
 But finally, we arrive.

 Then, once I’ve done my business, I have to casually walk back to the office and discreetly place the tissue box back on the counter like no one knew what was happening, while totally worn out by the sheer effort of the running.
 Meanwhile the tech is politely pretending he didn’t notice anything, how kind right?

 About half hour later, my blood work had been analyzed and the results were in.

 Turns out, I had BOTH Malaria AND Typhoid!
 WTF!
 Not one but TWO deadly diseases at the same time!
-No wonder a walk for some fresh air didn’t do anything lol.
+No wonder a walk for some fresh air didn’t do anything.
 I was actually dying.
-Literally DYING!

 Anyways, the Doctor said he’d never seen anything like it before (story of my life) and gave me a whole bunch of different medications for the various diseases and dehydration.
 Then sent me on my way.
 I refused to leave (again) until E called me a ride, for which he obliged right away.
 Saying things like “Oh C, you’re so strong” and “Wow, you actually were sick”.
 He’s lucky I was sick and tired, because I just didn’t have the energy to tell him how I felt.